sohqianwei/Cyclistic-Data-Analysis/README.md

 ## Project Overview

 This project is part of the Google Data Analytics Professional Certification capstone.
 The goal of the Cyclistic Case Study is to analyze a bike-share dataset to uncover trends and insights that can inform a marketing strategy aimed at converting casual riders into annual members.
 The dataset contains trip data from Cyclistic, a fictional bike-share company.
+The Cyclistic dataset comes from Divvy, a bike-sharing system in Chicago, operated by Lyft.
+The dataset is publicly available through the City of Chicago's open data portal

 ## Objectives: